Updated on 2024-12-09 GMT+08:00

 Each region has an enterprise router, VPCs, and ECSs.
 They can be in different AZs.

 The following resource details are only examples.
-You can modify them as required.
+You can modify them if needed.

 • One enterprise router.
 See details in Table 6.